-There may be results from more than one study with the same or similar research objective, and identification and integration of this evidence can extend our understanding of the issue.
+Identification and integration of evidence derived from results from several studies with the same or similar research objective can extend our understanding of the research question.
+A systematic literature review aims to collect in a systematic and explicit manner all empirical evidence that fits pre-specified eligibility criteria to answer a specific research question and to critically appraise relevant results.
+A meta-analysis involves the use of statistical techniques to integrate and summarise the results of identified studies.
 The focus of this activity may be to learn from the diversity of designs, results and associated gaps in knowledge as well as to obtain overall risk estimates.
-An example is the meta-analysis of results of individual studies with potentially different design e.g. Variability in risk of gastrointestinal complications with individual NSAIDs: results of a collaborative meta-analysis (BMJ 1996;312:1563-6), which compared the relative risks of serious gastrointestinal complications reported with individual NSAIDs by conducting a systematic review of twelve hospital and community based case-control and cohort studies, and found a relation between use of the drugs and admission to hospital for haemorrhage or perforation.
+An example of a systematic review and meta-analysis of results of individual studies with potentially different design is given in Variability in risk of gastrointestinal complications with individual NSAIDs: results of a collaborative meta-analysis (BMJ 1996;312(7046):1563-6), which compared the relative risks of serious gastrointestinal complications reported with individual NSAIDs by conducting a systematic review of twelve hospital and community based case-control and cohort studies, and found a relation between use of the drugs and admission to hospital for haemorrhage or perforation.

 A detailed guidance on the methodological conduct of systematic reviews and meta-analysis is reported in Annex 1 of this guide.
 This guidance includes links to other relevant resources.